craig-joseph-lucas/the-victory-is-yours-source/content/pages/my-beliefs.md

 Finally I believe He will come back to earth in the second coming where He will reign and have judgment on the living and the dead.
 Jesus paid the ultimate sacrifice for us.
-A debt he didn’t have to pay.
+A debt he didn't have to pay.
 A debt we can never pay back.
 This is why I am so thankful for what He did for us.
 Without His sacrifice we cannot be set free from sin.
 Without his sacrifice there is no chance for salvation or to be filled with the Holy Spirit.